Clergy Revitalization Grants

 - Allow two to three weeks of leave, preferably paid leave.

-- Grants will be awarded to all grantees in March.
+- Grants for round 1 will be awarded to all grantees in March.